Belinhamesmo/inter-bootcamp/README.md

 ## How can I test the API?

 You can use Insominia or Postman (or anything like that).
-Once you have one of theese installed, you must test the routes, it is in the folder "routes" of the project.
+Once you have one of theese installed, you must test the routes with the uri (it is in the folder "routes" of the project).